giganticode/langmodels/README.md

 ModelDescription(id='langmodel-large-split_10k_2_1024_191007.112241_-_langmodel-large-split_10k_2_1024_191022.141344', bpe_merges='10k', layers_config='1024/2/1024', arch='AWD_LSTM', bin_entropy=2.1455788479, training_time_minutes_per_epoch=1429, n_epochs=6, best_epoch=5, tags=['BEST', 'DEFAULT'])
 ```

-**The model can be loaded by tag or by id**
+**A model can be loaded by tag or by id.**

-You can specify if you want to load a model to CPU despite having cuda-supported GPU with `force_use_cpu` parameter (defaults to `False`).
+You can specify if you want to load a model to CPU despite having cuda-supported GPU with `force_use_cpu` parameter
+(defaults to `False`).
 If cuda-supported GPU is not available, this parameter is disregarded.
 ```python
 >>> trained_model = reg.load_model_with_tag('BEST')